SanjogWiz01/API-AND-EDA/EDA1/Freature.md

 > "Applied machine learning is basically feature engineering." — Andrew Ng

 Think of it like this: your raw data is crude oil.
 Feature engineering is the refining process.
-The quality of your features often matters **more than the choice of model**.
+The quality of your features often matters **more than

----

-## 🎯 Why Does Feature Engineering Matter?
-(The 80/20 Rule)

 In practice, **80% of the value in a machine learning project** comes from good data preparation and feature engineering, while only about 20% comes from model selection and tuning.